Table of Contents

 Wi-Fi Access Point Controller

-It installs easily on the DIN rail in the electrical panel and is powered exclusively via PoE from the PoE Ethernet switch.
+It easily installs on the DIN rail in the electrical panel and is powered exclusively via PoE from the PoE Ethernet switch.

 I/O Relay Module